 I am often asked what type of probiotics I recommend.
 First, whenever possible I think we should always attempt to get the nutrients we need from food.
 This is also true for probiotics.
 Fermented foods have been consumed for their probiotic effects for thousands of years.
 What’s more, contrary to popular belief and the marketing of commercial probiotic manufacturers, foods like yogurt and kefir generally have a much higher concentration of beneficial microorganisms than probiotic supplements do.

 For example, even the most potent commercial probiotics claim to contain somewhere between one and five billion microorganisms per serving.
 (I say “claim” to contain because independent verification studies have shown that most commercial probiotics do not contain the amount of microorganisms they claim to.)
-Contrast that with a glass of homemade kefir, a fermented milk product, contains as many as 5 trillion beneficial microorganisms!
+Contrast that with a glass of homemade kefir, a fermented milk product, contains trillions of beneficial microorganisms!

 What’s more, fermented milk products like kefir and yogurt offer more benefits than beneficial bacteria alone, including minerals, vitamins, protein, amino acids, L-carnitine, fats, CLA, and antimicrobial agents.
-Studies have even shown that fermented milk products can improve the eradication rates of H. pylori by 5-15%.
+Studies have even shown that fermented milk products can improve the eradication rates of H. pylori by 5 to 15 percent.
+(11)

 The problem with fermented milk products in the treatment of heartburn and GERD, however, is that milk is relatively high in carbohydrates.
 This may present a problem for people with severe bacterial overgrowth.
 However, relatively small amounts of kefir and yogurt are therapeutic and may be well tolerated.
 It’s best to make kefir and yogurt at home, because the microorganism count will be much higher.
 Lucy’s Kitchen Shop sells a good home yogurt maker, and Dom’s Kefir site has exhaustive information on all things kefir.
 If you do buy the home yogurt maker, I suggest you also buy the glass jar that Lucy’s sells to make it in (rather than using the plastic jar it comes with).